ansys/api-eigen-example/doc/source/users_guide/index.rst

    ./myClientApp

-Enjoy creating your own apps!
+Enjoy creating your own apps.

 ---------------------------------------
-The API gRPC Eigen Example C++ Projects
+The API gRPC Eigen Example C++ projects
 ---------------------------------------

-First of all, you would need to install the projects!
+First of all, you would need to install the projects.
 In order to do so, please follow the instructions in :ref:`getting_started`

-Assuming you have already installed them, let's do some simple includes:
+Assuming you have already installed them, start by doing some simple includes:

 .. code:: cpp